wangyihaier/MCW-Azure-Synapse-Analytics-and-AI/Hands-on lab/HOL step-by step - Azure Synapse Analytics and AI.md

     >**Example**: https://asastore{{suffix}.blob.core.windows.net/**invoices**?sv=2019-12-12&ss=bfqt&srt ...

-### Task 2: Create and train an Azure Forms recognizer model and setup Cognitive Search
+### Task 2: Create and train an Azure Forms Recognizer model and setup Cognitive Search

 1. Browse to your Azure Portal homepage, select **+ Create a resource**, then search for and select **Form Recognizer** from the search results.